jdisset/dracon/docs/interpolation.md

 # Generate multiple service configurations from the template
 services:
   # Uses a list comprehension with the node reference (&)
+  # Note the ':var=value' syntax to provide context to the template node copy
   # For each i, it creates a copy of the node referenced by &service_tpl,
-  # providing 'port_num' in its context.
+  # providing 'port_num' in its context using ':'.
   ${[&service_tpl:port_num=8080+i for i in range(3)]}
   # Resulting structure before final construction:
   # - !mapping # Copy 1 with port_num=8080 in context